south-lacrosse/www-dev/docs/webmaster-tasks.md

 * [Xenu's Link Sleuth](http://home.snafu.de/tilman/xenulink.html) - old, but still good.
 Make sure to exclude `tel:` and `data:` URLs otherwise you will see excessive messages.
 * [SEO Macroscope](https://nazuke.github.io/SEOMacroscope/blog/) - add the line `add_filter('pre_option_blog_public', function() { return '1'; },99);` into `wp-content/plugins/semla/semla.php` to test sitemaps (and don't forget to remove that line after!).

+You can also run the [Broken Link Checker](https://wordpress.org/plugins/broken-link-checker/) WordPress plugin, though again this should be run on a local copy of the site.

 ## Media Files